peterson-Mwendwa/A_simple_PasswordGenerator_in-_Js/README.md

 # 🛡️✨ Strong Password Generator ✨🛡️

-Welcome to the **Strong Password Generator**! 🔑 This JavaScript application helps you create unique and robust passwords, ensuring your online security.
+Welcome to the **Strong Password Generator**! **Am Valilian Peterson Mwendwa**🔑 This JavaScript application helps you create unique and robust passwords, ensuring your online security.
 Let's get started on making your digital life safer! 🌐💻

 ## 🚀 Features
 - **Customizable Length**: Generate passwords of any length you desire! 📏